Email Marketing: The Complete Guide 2026

 Behavioral:

-- Purchase history (new customer, repeat customer, VIP)
+- Purchase history (new customer, regular customer, VIP)

 - Lead magnet downloads (which topic is of interest)